Submitty/submitty.github.io/_docs/instructor/photo_scraper.md

 [Download PhotoScraper/RPI_SIS_Photo_Scraper.py](https://github.com/Submitty/InstructorTools)

-Doubleclick or run the python file in terminal/command prompt in the directory the file is located:
+Save the file in a convenient location.
+Then Double-click or run the python file in terminal/command prompt in the directory the file is
+located:

 ```
 python3 RPI_SIS_Photo_Scraper.py